 Sara Hooker

-Sara Hooker is an AI researcher, open-science organizer, and company founder known for the hardware lottery argument, Cohere For AI, multilingual model projects such as Aya, and a post-scaling emphasis on adaptive AI systems that can change efficiently with data, context, and human specifications.
+Sara Hooker is an AI researcher, open-science organizer, and company founder whose public work connects the material constraints of AI systems with questions of access, language, evaluation, and control.
+She is known for the hardware lottery argument, Cohere For AI, multilingual projects such as Aya, and Adaption's post-scaling emphasis on efficient systems that can be shaped by data, context, and explicit specifications.

 Snapshot

-- Known for: the hardware lottery framing, Cohere For AI, open multilingual model work, model efficiency research, and public criticism of compute-only accounts of AI progress.
+- Known for: the hardware lottery framing, Cohere For AI, Aya and other multilingual work, model efficiency research, open-science field-building, and public criticism of compute-only accounts of AI progress.

-- Current public role: co-founder and CEO of Adaption, according to her World Economic Forum profile.
+- Current public role: co-founder and CEO of Adaption, according to her World Economic Forum profile reviewed June 16, 2026.

-- Previous roles: VP of Research at Cohere, Head of Cohere For AI, and Google Brain research scientist focused on interpretable, compact, fair, and robust models.
+- Previous roles: VP of Research at Cohere, leader of Cohere Labs / Cohere For AI, and Google Brain research scientist focused on models that are interpretable, compact, fair, and robust.

-- Institutional lane: research infrastructure and field-building rather than only benchmark competition: distributed research communities, open science, multilingual datasets, and adaptive model behavior.
+- Institutional lane: research infrastructure and field-building rather than only benchmark competition: distributed research communities, open science, multilingual datasets, hardware-aware methods, and adaptive data systems.

 Hardware Lottery